tymur-l/SnakeGame_FPGA/text/article.md

 ## Introduction

-Do you remember a [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) from childhood, where a snake runs on the screen trying to eat an apple?
+Do you remember the [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) from childhood, where a snake runs on the screen trying to eat an apple?
 This article describes our implementation of the game on an FPGA<sup>[1](#1)</sup>.

-But first, let us present ourselves and explain why were we working on the project.
+But first, let us introduce ourselves and explain the rationale why we have worked on the project.
 There are 3 of us: [Tymur Lysenko](https://github.com/Sitiritis), [Daniil Manakovskiy](https://github.com/WinnerOK) and [Sergey Makarov](https://github.com/SgMakarov).
-As first-year students of [Innopolis University](https://university.innopolis.ru/en/), we had a course in "Computer Architecture", which is taught professionally and easily allows one to understand what is happening at a low level of a computer.
-At some point during the course teaching staff provided students with an opportunity to develop a project for an FPGA for additional points in the course.
-Of course, we did that not just because of the grade, but to feel ourselves engineers producing a product to be used by others, acquire some experience in the hardware design, and, finally, enjoy playing the game in the end :)
+As first-year students of [Innopolis University](https://university.innopolis.ru/en/), we had a course in "Computer Architecture", which is taught professionally and can allow a learner to understand what is happening at the low level of a computer.
+At some point during the course, the teaching staff provided students with the opportunity to develop a project for an FPGA for additional points in the course.
+Of course, our motivation has not been only the grade, but our interest as future engineers to produce a work that might be used by others, acquire more experience in the hardware design, and finally, enjoy playing the game in the end :)

-Now, let us "go into dark deep details..."
+Now, let us go "into dark deep details..."

-## General overview of the project
+## Project overview

-For our project we decided to pick an easy in implementation and fun "Snake" game, where an input is taken from an SPI joystick, being processed, a picture is being outputted to a VGA monitor, and a score is shown on a 7-segment display (in hex).
-By saying "easy in implementation" it is meant, that game logic is quite intuitive and straightforward, not taking in consideration VGA and the joystick.
-The last 2 were interesting challenges, implementing which led to a good gaming experience.
+For our project we decided to pick an easily implementable and fun game, namely a "Snake" game, where an input is taken from an SPI joystick and processed, a picture is being outputted to a VGA monitor, and a score is shown on a 7-segment display (in hex).
+The game logic is intuitive and straightforward, not taking into consideration VGA and the joystick, which were interesting challenges, and implementing them led to a good gaming experience.

 ![Gameplay.gif](img/gameplay.gif)

 As mentioned, the game logic is simple.
 A player starts with a single snake's head.
 The goal is to eat apples.
 They are being randomly generated on the screen after a previous one was eaten.
 Additionally, the snake is being extended by 1 tail after satisfying the hunger.
 Tails move one after another, following the head.
 The snake is always moving.
-If screen borders were reached, the snake is being transferred to another side of the screen.
-If head hits a tail - the game is over.
+If the screen borders were reached the snake is being transferred to another side of the screen.
+If the head hits a tail - the game is over.

 ## Tools used
 - Altera Cyclone IV (EP4CE6E22C8N) with 6272 logical elements, on-board 50 MHz clock, 3-bit color VGA, 8 digit 7-segment display.
 The FPGA can't take an analog input to its pins